17 Living Room Partition Ideas to Transform Your Space

 Why it works

-Modern homes, medium to large living rooms, and open layouts.
+Modern and Scandinavian-style homes, medium to large living rooms, and open-plan layouts where you want separation without sacrificing light.

 Styling Tips